 I also saw why such places are critical for wildlife.
 Everywhere was the evidence: mossy snags drilled out by woodpeckers, larger cavities where nests were carved out.
 On the mossy carpet, a profusion of elk droppings sat alongside bright, freshly-pecked chips of wood.

 What Hererra-Beutler wants to “clean up” happens to be wildlife habitat.
-And rather than “falling into disrepair,” what I witnessed was the opposite: a forest repairing itself, on its way to recreating a piece of old-growth splendor that once carpeted the Washington lowlands. as the real “crowded, diseased tinderboxes” are in fact the DNR’s huddled plantations, not Bessy.
+And rather than “falling into disrepair,” what I witnessed was the opposite: a forest repairing itself, on its way to recreating a piece of old-growth splendor that once carpeted the Washington lowlands.
+The real “crowded, diseased tinderboxes” are in fact the DNR’s huddled plantations, not Bessy.

 Has Hererra-Beutler taken arguments that may make sense for managed forests and applied them to legacy forests where they don’t?
 Why does no one ask the first and most obvious question?
 How much has the conversion of true forests to managed plantations affected the forests’ ability to hydrate against wildfire?
 Keep in mind that since most forests are under some form of management, most of the fires are in managed forests.